CrushOn AI Review. What Nobody Tells You Before Signing Up

 The worst are just a name and a two-sentence description.
 There’s a discovery system that surfaces popular characters, but popularity and quality don’t always line up.

 What CrushOn does differently from platforms like Character AI is the scope of conversation it allows.
-Mature themes, explicit content, and dark roleplay topics don’t trigger a soft block.
+Mature themes, adult content, and dark roleplay topics don’t trigger a soft block.
 The AI holds the character persona through content that would get interrupted on filtered platforms.

 Whether that’s appealing or irrelevant to you depends entirely on what you’re looking for.